APNIC Document identity

 If a SIG is dissolved, all associated mailing lists will be closed for subscription, but the public archives will remain on the APNIC website.

 SIG Chairs and Co-Chairs perform a vital role in managing the SIGs.
 The effectiveness of a SIG is dependent on the active participation of the Chair and the Co-Chair.
 All SIG Chairs and Co-Chairs undertake their work on a volunteer basis.

-SIG Chairs and Co-Chairs are expected to attend at least one of the two APNIC meetings held each year.
-When SIG Chairs and Co-Chairs attend an APNIC meeting, and a session is held for the SIG, they are expected to attend that session.
+SIG Chairs and Co-Chairs are expected to attend at least one of the two APNIC Conferences held each year.
+The APNIC Secretariat provides Travel Support for SIG Chairs to meet these obligations.

+When SIG Chairs and Co-Chairs attend an APNIC Conference, and a forum is held for the SIG, they are expected to attend that forum.
 SIG Chairs and Co-Chairs must remain subscribed to the SIG’s mailing list for the duration of their term.

 The roles of the Chair and Co-Chair are listed below:

 - Responsible for facilitating discussions at the SIG, with respect to bottom-up and inclusive spirit, so that SIG participants are comfortable to express their opinions.

 - To accommodate all newly expressed opinions, relevant to the discussions topics at